tjh/tjh.github.io/_posts/2009-03-12-coldfusion-8-displays-code-and-wont-execute.markdown

 * Could not reserve enough space for object heap
 * From wsconfig.log:02/18 21:53:44 error This web server is already configured for JRun.<br />jrunx.connectorinstaller.ConnectorInstallerException: This web server is already configured for JRun. at<br />jrunx.connectorinstaller.ApacheInstaller.installConnector(ApacheInstaller.java:186) at<br />jrunx.connectorinstaller.ConnectorInstaller.installConnector(ConnectorInstaller.java:338) at<br />jrunx.connectorinstaller.ConnectorInstaller.doIt(ConnectorInstaller.java:272) at<br />jrunx.connectorinstaller.ConnectorInstaller.main(ConnectorInstaller.java:762)

-Steps to correct the problem:
+# Steps to correct the problem:

-redirect_from:
-- 2009/03/12/coldfusion-8-displays-code-and-wont-execute/

----

 *(The items after the # are console commands, I ran these all as "root".)*